codemeyer/Jaevner/README.md

 Jaevner.exe can be called with up to five parameters:

-* The path to the file containing calendar data
+* The path to the file containing calendar data (--file)
-* Calendar URL
+* Calendar URL (--calendarUrl)
-* User name
+* User name (--user)
-* Password
+* Password (--pwd)
-* Number of days to keep calendar data - older calendar entries will be deleted
+* Number of days to keep calendar data - older calendar entries will be deleted (--days)

 Example:

-    Jaevner.exe c:\temp\whatever.csv https://www.google.com/calendar/feeds/yourcalendarusername@gmail.com/public/full your.username@gmail.com yoUrP4ssw0rd 14
+    Jaevner.exe --file=c:\temp\whatever.csv --calendarUrl=https://www.google.com/calendar/feeds/yourcalendarusername@gmail.com/public/full --user=your.username@gmail.com --pwd=yoUrP4ssw0rd --days=14

 However, only the path to the file containing calendar data is required.
-The other settings can be read from a settings file.
+The other settings can be read from the settings file.
+If you only specify the path to the calendar file you can omit the "--file=" part.

 ## Known issues